-Departmental Recommendation: CD 105
+Departmental Recommendation: CD 105 Lecture: Minimum 48 hours per semester

 In-depth studies of the dynamics of play and play materials for children including the rationale for play as a facilitator of learning.
 History and philosophy of play, current theories and their relationship to materials as they are utilized in creating and implementing play environments for children.